fieldtrip/website/walkthrough.md

 2. Wavelet is windowed/tapered similarly as step 1 in ''mtmfft''.
 3. The Fast-Fourier-Transform is taken of both your raw data and your wavelet and multiplied with each other (for each frequency).
 4. The inverse Fourier-transform is taken, and parts of this are selected as output.

 #### Sliding time windows

 If you are interested in the development of the power (or other frequency information beyond the scope of this document) over time, you need to cut up the time course into pieces and calculate the power for every piece separatel

 {% include image src="/static/img/wt_fig10.png" width="600" %}

 However, because of the straight edges of the time window spectral leakage will occur (something you do not want).
 It is therefore recommended make the edges of the time window taper off to zero by for instance multiplying the time course with an inverted cosine function.
-This is called a Hanning windo
+This is called a Hanning window:

 {% include image src="/static/img/wt_fig11.png" width="600" %}

 As you can see using such a taper will make you lose data between the time windows.
 This is compensated by using an overlapping time window, providing the average power of the time-window centered at multiple time-points.
-Note that although you sample in much smaller steps, the value for every window is still calculated for the whole time windo
+Note that although you sample in much smaller steps, the value for every window is still calculated for the whole time window:

 {% include image src="/static/img/wt_fig12.png" width="600" %}